 Lower back pain

 Back pain can be particularly difficult to diagnose due to the complexity and the number of structures and tissues in the lower back that can cause pain.
-The most common causes are slipped discs and this can sometimes cause leg pain called Sciatica.
-Read more on lower back pain treatment.
+The most common cause is a slipped or prolapsed disc, especially in fast bowlers.

 Should I seek professional treatment for my Cricket injury?

-If you have any of the following symptoms you should seek further medical assistance.
+If you have any of the following symptoms you should seek further medical assistance from either your local GP or a private clinician such as a podiatrist, physiotherapist, sports therapist, osteopath, or chiropractor:

 - Severe pain, especially on walking